 DNS servers work by matching the domain names that you type in your applications or web browsers to their associated IP address.
 When you type a domain name into your web browser, your PC contacts the DNS servers it has listed.
 The DNS server checks into the IP address of that domain name and then your PC sends the browsing request to that IP address.

 It all seems so simple but the process is actually very complicated.
-Sometimes it is the problem with the DNS server that the most IPs use are slow and unreliable side.
+Sometimes it is the problem with the DNS server that most IPs use, its slow and unreliable.

 But Google and Open DNS both maintain their own IPs, free public DNS servers that are considerably faster and provide a reliable connection.
 I will tell you the right way to use Google DNS Servers in your PC.
 This technique applies to Windows 7, 8, and 10.